jfordnull/obsidian-notes/CS 461/461 Review.md

 AC-3:
 - Popular constraint propagation algorithm for arc-consistency.
 Works by maintaining a queue of arcs to consider.
 Binary constraints become two arcs, one in each direction.
 - Worst case time-complexity: $O(cd^3)$
-- After running AC-3, we're left with a CSP similar to the original (same solutions), but with smaller domains so that it can be search faster.
+- After running AC-3, we're left with a CSP similar to the original (same solutions), but with smaller domains so that it can be searched faster.

+For large integer-value problems, tracking each individual separately may not be practical.
+In those cases, we use *bounds propagation*.

 ---